EpsilonCode/PythonFlask/README.md

-Learning flask project.
+Learning flask.
 Adding examples of code here to allow easy migration to another device.